zeruhur/loner/en/AP13_kwaidan.md

 2. The Samurai Archives - An online resource for historical information about samurai, warfare, and culture.
 3. Kyoto National Museum Virtual Gallery - Explore virtual exhibitions showcasing traditional Japanese art and artifacts.

+## License

+Loner: Kwaidan!

+(CC) 2023 Roberto Bisceglie

+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.